-International Baccalaureate (IB): Credit is granted for higher level scores or 6 or 7.
+International Baccalaureate (IB): In order to transfer credit from the International Baccalaureate Diploma Program (IB), the student must earn a score of 7 or 8 on the Higher Level exam.
+The student must submit an official score report from the International Baccalaureate.
 For specific information about a given area of study, please consult the Registrar's Office.